iyadhatem/objectTracking/ReadME.md

 ### GOTURN (Generic Object Tracking Using Regression Network) Tracker
 GOTURN Tracker algorithm is an “offline” tracker since it basically contains a deep convolutional neural network.
 Two images are fed into the network: “previous” and “current”.
 In the “previous” image, the position of the object is known, while in the “current” image, the position of the object must be predicted.
 Thus, both images are passed through a convolutional neural network, the output of which is a set of 4 points representing the coordinates of the predicted bounding box containing the object.
 Since the algorithm is based on the use of a neural network, the user needs to download and specify the model and weight files for further tracking of the object.

-Pros: comparatively good resistance to noise and obstructions.
+**Pros**: comparatively good resistance to noise and obstructions.

-Cons: the accuracy of tracking objects depends on the data on which the model was trained, which means that the algorithm may poorly track some objects selected by the user.
+**Cons**: the accuracy of tracking objects depends on the data on which the model was trained, which means that the algorithm may poorly track some objects selected by the user.
 Loses an object and shifts to another if the speed of the first one is too high.

 Device|pc | rasp
 :-:|:-: | :-: